Havner/trainsim-helper/main/readme.txt

   It is possible to customize controls per loco.
 There is no simple way to detect a loco you are driving though.
 I use a unique set of ControlValues a loco has to recognize it.
-See the example functions:
+See the example functions in the trainsim-helper.lua script:

   function DetectClass365()
   function DetectClass395()